 Shingles can also be treated with lotions, pain relieving medication, occasionally corticosteroids and, if the blisters become secondarily infected with bacteria (as can occur with scratching), antibiotics.

 Over-the-counter pain-relieving medications such as paracetamol may be needed.
 Cool wet compresses and aluminium acetate lotion can help with the itch.
 Not scratching the rash can help avoid scarring.

 Shingles in younger people who have a healthy immune system is likely to resolve without complications.

-Shingles in older people can also resolve without complications, although around half of those over 50 who have shingles experience continuing nerve pain called post-herpetic neuralgia (PHN).
+Shingles in older people can also resolve without complications, although around half of those over 50 experience continuing nerve pain called post-herpetic neuralgia (PHN).